-1 PHYSICAL GEOGRAPHY
+1 PHYSICAL GEOGRAPHY 3 units, 3 lecture hours

 ADVISORIES: Eligibility for English 1A recommended.

 The course is a spatial study of the Earth's dynamic physical systems and processes.
 Topics include: Earth-sun geometry, weather, climate, water, landforms, soil, and the biosphere.
 Emphasis is on the interrelationships among environmental and human systems and the processes and their resulting patterns and distributions.
 Tools of geographic inquiry are also briefly covered; they include: maps, remote sensing, Geographic Information Systems (GIS) and Global Positioning Systems (GPS).
-(A, CSU, CSU-GE)
+(A, CSU, CSU-GE, UC, IGETC)